-- The average improvement between pre- and post- scores on the evolution assessment in Ecology and Evolution, the average score on the evolution assessment given in Attributes of Life, and the average score for evolution assessments for both semesters of senior seminar.
+- The average improvement between pre- and post- scores on the evolution assessment in Ecology and Evolution, the average score on the evolution assessment given in Diversity of Life, and the average score for evolution assessments for both semesters of senior seminar.
 The percentage compliance of syllabi for direct ties to evolutionary concepts - List of classes taken and grades below C- for objective 2.
-The ETS field test may also be used in assessment of this goal, but the department is still investigating this option. - Two papers, one from the freshman year, and the senior seminar capstone paper, will be collected and evaluated using the rubric for objective 3. - Evaluation scores for objective 4 for paper, poster, and presentation - We also have assessments of biology secondary education majors available through LiveText on performance of students on the Candidate Assessments necessary for completion of an NCATE-accredited teacher education program in biology.
+The ETS field test is also used in assessment of this goal. - Two papers, one from the freshman year, and the senior seminar capstone research paper, are collected and evaluated using the rubric for goal #3 (see above rubric).
+Transfer and other students without the first paper to evaluate are excluded from the analysis. - Evaluation scores for objective 4 for paper, poster, and presentation - We also have assessments of biology secondary education majors available through LiveText on performance of students on the Candidate Assessments necessary for completion of an NCATE-accredited teacher education program in biology.
 Results from rubrics for assessing Student Learning (CA10), Social Context of Science (SCI PA8) in two sections, and a science lab safety manual (SCI PA6) are reported.